manugarg/blog/content/posts/why-you-need-probers.md

 Google in 2021.
 How was it possible that something that plays a vital role in reliability at Google and possibly other big techs, is not used more widely.
-You may not give any other credit to Google, but you can’t take “being reliable” away from them.
-Probers play a big part in ensuring that reliability.
-So why is this useful technology still mostly alien to most of the companies?
+You may not give any other credit to Google, but you can’t take “being reliable” away from them and probers play a big part in ensuring that reliability.

+I believe now I've some understanding of why probers are not that popular:

-After spending a few years outside of Google, I believe now I know why.
-Probers require a non-trivial upfront investment, and benefits aren’t always obvious to someone who hasn’t experienced their benefits firsthand.
-Additionally, the lack of awareness and demand for probers means there aren’t many good off-the-shelf commercial solutions available.
+- Probers require a non-trivial upfront investment, and benefits aren’t always obvious to someone who hasn’t experienced their benefits firsthand.
+It's hard to invest in something that doesn't have immediate or obvious returns.
+- Additionally, the lack of awareness and demand for probers means there aren’t many good off-the-shelf commercial solutions available.
 Most observability companies offer some kind of synthetic monitoring, which is similar to probers for the most part, but those options are often expensive and inadequate.

 ## What is a prober?